skord/devecal/README.md

 ### Contributing

-Fork on Bitbucket, open an issue explaining wtf changed and why and create a pull request.
+Fork on Github, open an issue explaining wtf changed and why and create a pull request.

 ### MOAR